-14.70 The Information Commissioner has a role in monitoring the administration of disclosure logs by agencies and ministers.

-14.71 The Commissioner's function of investigating complaints about agency FOI administration extends to complaints about an agency's disclosure log (s 70).
-The Commissioner can also undertake an own motion investigation into an agency's FOI actions (s 69(2)).
-These complaint and investigation functions do not extend to the actions of ministers.
-Nor can disclosure log actions of an agency or minister be the subject of a review by the Information Commissioner under Part VII of the Act.
+- 14.75 The Information Commissioner plays an active role in monitoring the administration of disclosure logs by agencies and ministers. - 14.76 The Information Commissioner's power to investigate complaints about agency FOI administration extends to complaints about an agency's disclosure log (s 70).
+The Information Commissioner can also undertake a Commissioner-initiated investigation into an agency's FOI actions (s 69(2)).
+These complaint and investigation powers do not extend to the actions of oaic.gov.au ministers.
+The disclosure log actions of an agency or minister are not subject to review by the Information Commissioner under Part VII of the Act.